2002–03 WHL season: All-Star game

-On November 12, the WHL Eastern All-Stars defeated the QMJHL Lebel All-Stars 5–2 at Hull, Quebec with a crowd of 2194.

-On November 19, the WHL Western All-Stars defeated the OHL Eastern All-Stars 7–3 at Vancouver, British Columbia before a crowd of 7,046.

-The WHL won the Hershey Cup as champion of the round robin format all-star tournament.
+All-Star festivities included a round robin between all-star squads from the three CHL leagues.
+On November 12, the WHL Eastern All-Stars defeated the QMJHL Lebel All-Stars 5–2 at Hull, Quebec before a crowd of 2,194.
+Then, on November 19, the WHL Western All-Stars defeated the OHL Eastern All-Stars 7–3 at Vancouver, British Columbia before a crowd of 7,046.
+With the victories, the WHL won the Hershey Cup as champion of the round robin format all-star tournament.